 2. Set Up Your Background

-Seek a quiet setting for the video interview, ideally with a blank corner with nothing on the walls to distract your interviewer, Josh Elmore, global head of talent and acquisition at Zoom Video Communications, said.
+Seek a quiet setting for the video interview, ideally with a blank corner with nothing on the walls to distract your interviewer, said Josh Elmore, global head of talent acquisition at Zoom Video Communications.
 If your only option is a messy or cluttered room, consider using a virtual or blurred background.